instacart/redux-rails/README.md

 - **id (optional)** - the id of the model/resource member.
 - **cId (optional)** - used for internal purposes only.

+## Optimistic Updates
+Update and Create actions assume immediate success on the client, by default.
+If the server returns an error, this data is automatically reverted on the client for you.
+A loading error will be set on the model.
+This option can be disabled per config or per resource with the `optimisticUpdateEnabled` attribute.

+While an optimistic update is in-flight, previous data is stored in `__prevData`.
+Using this data directly is not advised, as the structure and permanence of it cannot be guaranteed.
+Consistently using `attributes` on your models is a far more reliable way to access your data.

 ## Usage with React-Redux

 First, set up your Redux Rails config, set up your apiReducer and apply the Redux Rails middleware